Skip to main content

 Plastics 2-5 No No

 In contrast, materials like concrete and steel release large amounts of carbon during production.
 Timber typically requires far less energy to process, giving it a lower embodied carbon footprint.
+Keep in mind though — these numbers assume the timber comes from a well-managed source.
+If the forest was clear-cut and burned, the carbon math looks very different.
+For more on how timber stacks up against these alternatives in construction, see our timber vs concrete guide.

 4 Sustainable Forestry Practices